India Smashes 1-Cr Ceiling Again to Set New Record: Clocks Nearly 1.09 Cr Jabs Till 6pm

-Within four days after setting the one crore-plus record in vaccinations, India has set a new record again, notching up nearly 1.09 crore jabs till 6pm on August 31.
+After setting the one crore-plus record in vaccinations last week, India has set a new record again, notching up nearly 1.09 crore jabs till 6pm on Tuesday.
 The country earlier saw nearly 1,08,99,699 crore doses administered on August 27, which was the highest daily jabs figure so far, as per the CoWIN platform.

 But on Tuesday, the figure already stood at 1,08,83,963 jabs by 6pm, and government officials estimate that the total figure by the end of the day could cross 1.3 crore vaccinations.
 A government official said: “New records will be made going ahead.”